Eschatologue/CM_wiki/docs/class/barbarian/world-tree.md

 ### Level 6: Branches of the Tree

-Whenever a creature you can see starts its turn within 30 feet of you while your Rage is active, you can take a Reaction to summon spectral branches of the World Tree around it.
+Whenever a creature you can see starts its turn within 30 feet of you while your Rage is active, you can take a :rsc-r: Reaction to summon spectral branches of the World Tree around it.
 The target must succeed on a Strength saving throw (DC equal to 8 plus your Proficiency Bonus plus your Strength modifier) or be teleported to an unoccupied space you can see within 5 feet of yourself or in the nearest unoccupied space you can see.
 After the target teleports, you can reduce its Speed to 0 until the end of the current turn.

 ### Level 10: Battering Roots